MaksPikul/Python_Work/README.md

 # Python_Work
 Repository which contains Algorithm and data structure project featuring Ternary string trees and my CS50P assignments.

-More info about ADS project in folder
+More info about ADS project in TernaryStringTree folder